top of page

 2. How long will my car last?

-My crystal ball is in the shop this week but if I could answer exactly, I wouldn’t be in this business.
+My crystal ball is in the shop this week but if we could answer exactly, we wouldn’t be in this business.
+What we can tell you is that keeping on top of routine maintenance and minor repairs will help you get the longest life out of your vehicle.

 3. Just give me a ballpark figure, how much will it cost to _______?

-Which ballpark are you in, little league or major league?
-The exact cost of any repair is unknown until performing diagnostics.
+Which ballpark are you in, little league, major league, Rangers, or Red Sox?
+The exact cost of any repair is unknown until we physically see the vehicle and perform testing.
 As a vehicle owner you shouldn’t make decisions based on ballpark figures.
-If the figure is too high, you unknowingly overpay and if the figure is too low, you have to fork over more money.
+If the figure is too high, you unknowingly overpay, and if the figure is too low, you have to fork over more money.
+We can give you a more accurate figure once we complete testing and evaluation.

 4. Should I buy an aftermarket insurance policy?